Greensboro (336) 498-7609

-Superior Mechanical is a full-service, licensed commercial HVAC contractor proudly serving Wilmington, NC and the surrounding communities.
+Superior Mechanical is a full-service, licensed commercial heating and cooling contractor proudly serving Wilmington, NC and the surrounding communities.
 We’re a Certified Linc Service® Contractor offering customizable HVAC solutions to address all of your heating and cooling needs.

-Our technicians and engineers are expertly trained in best commercial HVAC practices.
-Superior Mechanical takes pride in offering comprehensive, affordable, and professional services to every one of our customers.
+Our technicians and engineers are expertly trained in best commercial HVAC installation practices.
+Superior Mechanical takes pride in offering comprehensive, affordable, and professional services to every one of our Wilmington, North Carolina customers.
 We hold ourselves to the highest professional standards with regards to:

 If your heating and cooling systems are installed improperly, your HVAC system’s lifespan is shorter and you’re more likely to experience higher maintenance costs.
 Superior Mechanical has a team of commercial HVAC engineers to design your system correctly from the very beginning.
-Our service technicians are specially and extensively trained to bring those plans into fruition
+Our North Carolina native service technicians are specially and extensively trained to bring those plans into fruition.

 Backed with experience and motivated by an evolving industry, Superior Mechanical is one of the top-rated commercial HVAC contractors Wilmington, NC has to offer.
 Speak with one of our HVAC experts about your commercial heating, air conditioning, and ventilation needs today.